bitshares/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

 * Setting a password and Unlock the cli wallet

 ..
-Important:: Each wallet is specifically associated with a single chain, specified by its chain ID.
+Important:: Each wallet ``wallet.json`` is specifically associated with a single chain, specified by its chain ID.
 This is to protect the user from (e.g., unintentionally) using a testnet wallet on the real chain.
-The Chain ID passed to the Cli_Wallet needs to match the Chain ID generated and used by the witness node.
+The Chain ID passed to the cli_wallet needs to match the Chain ID generated and used by the witness node.

 **Chain ID::**
 The chain ID is a hash of the genesis state.
 All transaction signatures are only valid for a single chain ID.
 So, editing the genesis file will change your chain ID, and make you unable to sync with all existing chains (unless one of them has exactly the same genesis file you do).

+**wallet.json::**
+Each wallet has a ``wallet.json`` file that is associated with a specific chain-id. (i.e., When connecting to a new or different test network you must also use a new or different wallet.json.)

 |